Expat Tax In Austria – Ultimate Tips You Need To Know

 What You Need To Know About U.S. Income Taxes

 • If you are a U.S. citizen or green card holder and you live in Austria, your U.S. expat tax in Austria is based on your worldwide income.
-As such you must file a U.S. return for all the years that you are residing in Austria.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that has an annual adjustment for inflation ($107,600 for 2020).
+As such, you must file a U.S. return for all the years that you are residing in Austria.
+However, as a U.S. expat, you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that has an annual adjustment for inflation ($130,000 for 2025).
 In addition, you can exclude or deduct certain foreign housing amounts.
-This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.
+This is known as the Foreign Earned Income Exclusion and the Foreign Housing exclusion.

 Don’t Make This Mistake

-A common but dangerous mistake is the assumption that if there are zero taxes owing with these tax benefits is that a US tax filing requirement is not applicable.
+A common but dangerous mistake is the assumption that if there are zero taxes owing with these tax benefits, a US tax filing requirement is not applicable.

 That is not true.

 If you are working overseas, it is likely that you meet the filing requirements to file a tax return and must do so.
-It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit are not applicable to the outcome of your tax liability until a claim is made on a filed tax return.
+It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit, do not apply to the outcome of your tax liability until a claim is made on a filed tax return.

-When faced with US U.S. ex-pat tax in Austria there are many tax items to consider.
+When faced with U.S. expatriate tax in Austria, there are many tax considerations.

 But the above are by far the most common benefits individuals can take advantage of.

-For example, those with young children may want to consider forgoing the foreign earned income exclusion and utilize the foreign tax credit.
+For example, those with young children may want to consider forgoing the foreign earned income exclusion and utilizing the foreign tax credit.

 With top-notch experience and knowledgeable ex-pat tax preparation from Tax Samaritan, there is assurance that you are paying the minimal amount of U.S. taxes that you have an obligation for.